AMCN41R/blog/source/_posts/au-ts-jspm-skeleton.md

 ```

-Now run `gulp build` - you see that the dist/ folder has been created with our html templates and transpiled typescript files...
+Now, from the command line, run `gulp build` - this will create the dist/ folder with our html templates and transpiled typescript files...

 ![Our built files](/blog/images/au-ts-jspm-skeleton/build.PNG)

-### Serving up...
+## Serving up...
-Al that's left is to create the index.html and serve what we've done locally using lite-server.
+All that's left is to create the index.html then serve what we've done locally using lite-server.

-## index.html
+### index.html
-Create the folloing index.html in the project rot...
+Create the following index.html in the project rot...
 ```html
 <!DOCTYPE html>
 <html lang="en">